What is the deadline for appealing?

 - The UDI will then reconsider your case.

 - The UDI can either grant your appeal or forward it to the Immigration Appeals Board (UNE) for consideration.
+If we forward it to UNE, you will be notified by email or SMS.

 - UNE will consider your case again, and either reject or grant your appeal.